OWASP/owasp-mastg/docs/MASTG/tools/android/MASTG-TOOL-0028.md

 r2 classes.dex
 ```

 Enter `r2 -h` to see all available options.
 A very commonly used flag is `-A`, which triggers an analysis after loading the target binary.
 However, this should be used sparingly and with small binaries as it is very time and resource consuming.
-You can learn more about this in ["Disassembling Native Code"](../../techniques/android/MASTG-TECH-0018.md "Disassembling Native Code").
+You can learn more about this in #MASTG-TECH-0018.

 Once in the r2 shell, you can also access functions offered by the other radare2 utilities.
 For example, running `i` will print the information of the binary, exactly as `rabin2 -I` does.